 Not literally of course, but we should be working toward a point where we don’t need to be “hands-on” for the service to come together.
 Ideally, we shouldn’t even need to be in the room.

 You might be tempted to think that taking such a hands-off approach is the lazy way out, but it’s not.

 It’s actually a lot harder than just doing it yourself.
 I’d spent the last two years working really hard to develop my people and my systems to a point where they could do it themselves, and do it well.

 Sometimes when problems crop up, it’s a lot easier to just jump in and fix it rather than let them work through it.
 I resist jumping in as much as I can because I want my team to grow and learn.

 Others may worry about our teams becoming better at the craft than we are, as if they may rise up and steal our jobs one day.

 My friend Van and I talk about that a lot and we both agree that we hope our teams get to be better than we are at this whole tech thing.
 In fact, if at least some of them don’t, we won’t feel like we’ve really done our jobs all that well.

-I was reading something some where the other day (I wish I could remember where) that said in essence, we should strive to be remembered not by the things we’ve achieved, the stuff we’ve amassed or the by the success of our career.
+I was reading something somewhere the other day that said, in essence, we should strive to be remembered not by the things we’ve achieved, the stuff we’ve amassed or the by the success of our career.